uwplse/Casper/README.md

     To run the tool:
         $ ./bin/run.sh [input-file] [output-file]

-To help you get started, we have added two simple benchmarks under /bin/benchmarks.
+To help you get started, check out the benchmarks under `/bin/benchmarks`.
 In some cases the synthesizer may run for a very long time or require a significant amount of memory.
 Casper is currently under development and we are rolling out new features and bug fixes frequently.
 If you experience any difficulties, contact us through our [mailing-list](https://mailman.cs.washington.edu/mailman/listinfo/casper-users).